 3. Prevention Is Better Than Cure

 If you can prevent the cause of the rogue behavior of any employee, you may also succeed at stopping them from damaging your company.
 Train your human resources department to spot and anticipate issues that your employees might have.
 The ability of the human resources department to handle all the grievances of workers can become your biggest asset in fighting the possibility of rogue employees.

-4. Formulate Policies For Use Of Social Media
+4. Formulate Policies For the Use Of Social Media

-Rogue employees may create bigger problems than an employer can handle, but it is always advisable to take suitable steps for preventing disputes and minimizing the potential damage through strict policies.
+Rogue employees may create bigger problems than an employer can handle, but it is always advisable to take suitable steps to prevent disputes and minimizing potential damage through strict policies.